Year-Over-Year Rental Rates in 4 Metro Areas – What’s Next?

 In San Francisco, 2019 ended well.
 A benchmark unit rented for an average rate of $4,851 per month.
 All indicators pointed to even higher year-over-year rates going into 2020.
 This pattern is holding; San Francisco shows up as a crazy anomaly amidst falling rates in the rest of the country.
 Rents rose steadily in February and showed a massive spike in March.

 Even with April rents down slightly, year-over-year levels still rose above 2019.
 While May rental rates are dropping, you can see these rates still almost dead even with year-end 2019.
 Overall, rates held their value for the first five months.
-Will June continue to trend down?
 May held positive on the year over year, but June started to decline and is now sitting at less than 2019 rates.
 In actual rental rates, both months took a huge hit.
-They were seated positive in April at $225 in growth, but May turned negative to -$14, and June is sitting at -$119.
+They were seated positive in April at $225 in growth, but May turned negative to -$14, and June was sitting at -$119.

 The picture is clear – Washington, D.C. rents did not fare well in 2020.

 January and February saw nice increases over 2019’s year-end rate of $2,910 per month for a benchmark two-bedroom unit.
 2020 showed the predicted year-over-year improvements until May, when rates dipped slightly negative.
 Actual rent amounts trended down for March, April, and May.
 Investors and landlords will be watching to see if this trend continues or if the market will bounce back and even see rates that match those from December 2019.